 Viton Rubber Sheet FKM Gasket Material

 Viton gasket material is an incredibly durable material for seals, gaskets, o-rings and more.
-All of which can custom manufactured to your specific requirements.
-We can custom cut to any size and shape you need.
+All of which we can custom manufacture to your specific requirements.
+We can custom cut to any size and shape you need for your commercial or DIY needs.

 Viton rubber is a high-performance rubber that has an excellent resistance to many acids, chlorinated fuels, and hydrocarbons.